 John’s Big Idea: John understood the potential that robotics held as a learning tool in the classroom.
 Designing and programming robots to perform basic tasks and solve problems engages students’ own problem solving and creative skills.
 John anticipated having around 15 simple robots for a classroom of 30 students, ensuring each student had plenty of hands-on experience with the robot.
 With hands-on robotic lessons developed in the classroom, students evaluated data, solved problems and applied engineering skills to robotics design.
 Robotics was a challenge-based learning activity.

 Follow this link to learn exactly how to replicate this Big Idea!

-Interesting Facts: Apart from being a STEM teacher, John spends his spare time keeping up with a 99-year-old house and converting an old Mercedes diesel to run on veggie oil.
+Interesting Facts: Apart from being a STEM teacher, John spends his spare time keeping up with a 99-year-old house and converting an old Mercedes diesel to run on vegetable oil.
 John has coached a wide variety of sports and clubs after school such as track, football, cross country, FIRST robotics, Lego club, and youth soccer.
-Teaching is his second career, he started out as a microbiologist for a large pharmaceutical company while pursing an MBA.
+Teaching is his second career; he started out as a microbiologist for a large pharmaceutical company while pursing an MBA.